elizabethany/TraversalMaykr-Cpp-GUI/README.md

 # TraversalMaykr-Cpp-GUI
 A C++ GUI tool to generate demon traversal related entities for Doom Eternal.
-This program is a rewrite and revamp of [TraversalMaykr-Py-GUI](https://github.com/elizabethany/TraversalMaykr-Py-GUI), which was based on Powerball253's [TraversalMaykr](https://github.com/PowerBall253/TraversalMaykr).
+This program is a rewrite and revamp of [TraversalMaykr-Py-GUI](https://github.com/elizabethany/TraversalMaykr-Py-GUI), which was based on Bruno Ancona's [TraversalMaykr](https://github.com/brunoanc/TraversalMaykr).

 ## Overview